How to Make Halloween Sustainable

 - Try finding second-hand decorations from thrift stores or places like Facebook Marketplace and Kijiji.
 Instead of going for the cheap stuff from the Dollar Store that will only get used once, get creative!

 The best part of this freaky holiday is of course, the candy!
-Trick-or-Treaters everywhere eagerly await the bags of goodies they’ll get, not always concerned about the waste it creates, not to mention the child labour and ethics involved in many of the biggest chocolate companies.
+Trick-or-Treaters everywhere eagerly await the bags of goodies they’ll get, though candy-givers are not always concerned about the waste created, not to mention the child labour and ethics involved in many of the biggest chocolate companies.
 Did you know that Hershey’s, Mars, Nestle, Fowler’s and Godiva all use child labour to produce the cocoa that is in their chocolate?
 Read more here.

 What can you do?

 If you’re giving out candy this year, consider brands that make things sustainably.
-While homemade goodies are no longer an option because of safety and allergy concerns, you can think a little outside of the box.
-While we have to choose our battles here (either go fair-trade or go no plastic), doing a bit better is still worth it!
+While homemade goodies are no longer an option because of safety and allergy concerns, you can think a little bit outside of the box.
+We have to choose our battles here, as not all ethical companies use eco packaging, but doing a bit better is still worth it!

 - You can also opt for candies wrapped in foil (it’s recyclable) such as: Hershey’s Kisses, Chocolate coins, Chocolate pumpkins, etc.